milaq/XMousePasteBlock/README.md

 # XMousePasteBlock

-Listens for middle mouse click events and clears the primary X selection/clipboard on detection to avoid accidentially pasting stuff all over the place.
+Listens for middle mouse click events and clears the primary X selection (and cut buffers) on detection to avoid accidentially pasting stuff all over the place.

 ## About